rchavarria/new-jekyll-blog/README.md

 - [x] Favicon
 - [x] On the index page, show date instead of just numbers
 - [x] Archives (copy from old blog)
+- [x] Blog header must be same width that content

 # Help